How could the Autumn Budget 2025 impact businesses?

 Will Chadbon

-With Chancellor Rachel Reeves under pressure to address a multi-billion pound deficit while avoiding direct tax rises on working people, the upcoming Budget is poised to introduce a series of changes that could have a significant impact on businesses across the UK.
+The chancellor is under pressure to address a multi-billion pound deficit while avoiding direct tax rises on working people.
+The upcoming budget is poised to introduce a series of changes that could impact businesses across the UK.

 This guide will break down what to expect from Reeves’ Autumn Budget, from potential tax reforms and spending plans to the likely impact, providing you with the insights you need to prepare your business for the changes ahead.